Updated on

 While an automatic route planner will arrange hundreds of drops into delivery routes - something that would otherwise take hours, if not days, of manual work - the software doesn't have the kind of knowledge local couriers have.

-The best combo for fast and precise deliveries is route planning software + local knowledge of the area.
-When orders are planned by AI and handled by local couriers, you're getting the best of automation and human planning.
+The best combination for fast and precise deliveries is route planning software and local knowledge of the area.
+When orders are planned utilizing technology and handled by local couriers, you get the best automation and human planning.

-Even big carriers partner with local couriers and fulfill orders in areas where they don't have branches of their own.
+Even big carriers partner with local couriers to fulfill orders in areas without their own branches.

 Supply chain visibility is a big issue for manufacturers and distributors.
-Dealing with customer calls and requests for updated ETA and courier whereabouts is the necessary evil of providing an online shopping experience - and this is something that can be eliminated completely by local couriers.
+Dealing with customer calls and requests for updated ETAs and courier whereabouts is the necessary evil of providing an online shopping experience—and local couriers can eliminate this completely.

 In local areas, large carriers will often give an estimated date of delivery and not much else.
-Local couriers, meanwhile, will provide real-time tracking with the option to contact the courier handling the package.
+Local couriers, meanwhile, provide real-time tracking and the option to contact the courier handling the package.

 This is because local couriers have fewer resources to handle customer calls.
 Instead, they make use of last mile delivery software that powers notifications, updates, and courier live tracking.
 These are all parts of customer self-service.

-Tracking and visibility are taken even further by special courier services.
-Carriers that are equipped to handle high-value or time-sensitive loads give clients peace of mind with on-the-fly updates.
+Special courier services enhance tracking and visibility.
+Carriers equipped to handle high-value or time-sensitive loads give clients peace of mind with on-the-fly updates.

-Customers are becoming more and more conscious of their shopping choices.
-Companies that can offer sustainable shipping, i.e. such that causes fewer emissions and doesn't involve paper, will thrive in the long term.
+Customers are becoming increasingly conscious of their shopping choices.
+Companies that can offer sustainable shipping, i.e., shipping that causes fewer emissions and doesn't involve paper, will thrive in the long term.

-Electronic Proof of Delivery aka paperless delivery confirmation is also something local couriers will use to cut costs and be more sustainable.
+Electronic Proof of Delivery, also known as paperless delivery confirmation, is something local couriers will use to cut costs and be more sustainable.

 With features like priorities, load planning, and time slots, you can nail route planning and keep your customer service standards high.

-Meanwhile, drivers will need to bring the right packages to the customers following their assigned routes.
-For this, they can use paperless delivery driver apps with features like barcode scanning, navigation, order management, and photo Proof of Delivery.
+3. Meanwhile, drivers must bring the right packages to the customers following their assigned routes.
+They can use paperless delivery driver apps with features like barcode scanning, navigation, order management, and photo Proof of Delivery.

-It can be hard to ensure a steady workload for drivers as a local courier service, especially as a startup.
-What you can do, however, is work with contract drivers and give them easy tools like a mobile driver app to quickly download and get started on any smartphone.
+4. It can be difficult to ensure a steady workload for drivers as a local courier service, especially as a startup.
+What you can do, however, is work with contract drivers and give them easy tools like a mobile driver app that they can quickly download and get started on any smartphone.

 To keep customers at the center of the delivery process and eliminate calls on the status of delivery, make sure you have software that automates customer notifications and live tracking.

-This is useful at every stage of order fulfillment but especially ahead of delivery and after the delivery service has been rendered.
+This is useful at every stage of order fulfillment, especially before and after the service rendered.

 What does local courier facility mean?
-It means that the order will be delivered soon by the people who know the area well and are keen to provide the best delivery service they can.
+This means that the order will be delivered soon by people who know the area well and are keen to provide the best delivery service they can.

 I hope this Q&A gives you an understanding of what local couriers do and how they work to deliver packages to customers on time and in full.